Making Plans for the Future Care of Your Children

 It is difficult for most parents to think about not being able to take care of or make decisions for their children.
 While it is important for all parents to consider this possibility, it can be even more important -- and scary -- for parents who are living with HIV (HIV+).
 If you plan ahead and make arrangements while you are healthy, you will have less to worry about if you become sick.
-Also, knowing that your children will be well cared for if anything happens to you can be very reassuring to both you and your children.
+Also, knowing that your children will be well cared for if anything happens to you can help both you and your children feel safe and secure.

 With proper planning, you can make sure that your children will have good care in the event that you become too ill to provide for them.
 Planning ahead can not only give you peace of mind, but also allow you to make choices that reflect your values and what you would like for your child.

 Arrangements for the future care of children require formal legal procedures.
 These legal procedures vary from state to state in the US, so it is important that you consult the legal department at a local AIDS service organization or a private attorney who knows your state's laws.
 You may also be able to get valuable information and assistance in planning for the future care of your children from a local social worker.
 Sometimes there are low-cost or no-cost ('pro bono') legal services available in your area.
 For help finding these, check out the websites for Pro Bono Net and LawHelp.